hapi-robo/stt-comparison/README.md

 # Speech-to-Text Service Comparison
 The scripts in this repository are used for testing online speech recognition services for the Japanese language.

 Each service comes with API credentials and some services require installation of SDK or library.
-Refer to the services documentation for this.
+Refer to the individual services documentation for this.

 Note that there exists a Python package to do some of this https://pypi.org/project/SpeechRecognition/, but I've decided to go through the process of figuring it out myself to better understand the inner-workings of each service.

 ## Install
 $ git clone https://github.com/ray-hrst/stt.git